Reducing the number of equations defining a subset of the $n$-space over a finite field: Abstract

 \section{Abstract}

-Let $f_{1}, \ldots, f_{k}$ be polynomials defining an algebraic set in affine $n$-space over a field.
+Let $f_{1}, \ldots, f_{k}$ be polynomials defining an algebraic set in affine $n$-space over a finite field.
 Suppose $k>n$.
-Storch and independently Eisenbud and Evans proved that there exists a system of polynomials $g_{1}, \ldots, g_{n}$, each being a linear combination with polynomial coefficients of $f_{1}, \ldots, f_{k}$, defining the same algebraic set.
-We show that for finite fields much stronger assertion holds, namely the coefficients can be taken from the field.
-In particular, one can reduce the number of equations without increasing the total degree.
-This applies, for example, to algebraic sets defined by systems of quadratic forms.
+We prove that there exists a system of polynomials $g_{1}, \ldots, g_{n}$, each being a linear combination with scalar coefficients of $f_{1}, \ldots, f_{k}$, defining the same algebraic set.
+In particular, one reduces the number of equations without increasing the total degree.
+We also have the corresponding result for systems of homogeneous polynomials defining algebraic sets in projective spaces.